CN-SPPLAYER/Amethyst/README.md

 # Amethyst v1.0.8

-**Among Us 反作弊与辅助模组**
+**Among Us Anti-Cheat & Utility Mod**

-一个基于 BepInEx(IL2CPP) 的 Among Us 客户端模组，提供 RPC 反作弊、玩家管理、安全防护与实用的对局/大厅辅助功能。适合房主在自己的私人房间中防外挂使用。
+An Among Us client mod based on BepInEx (IL2CPP) that provides RPC anti-cheat, player management, security protection, and practical in-game/lobby utility features.
+Suitable for hosts to use against cheaters in their own private rooms.

 <br>